ferdithedev/LanguageSupport/README.md

 ### Editing translations

-In a subdirectory called `languages/` are to files by default.
+In a subdirectory called `languages/` are two files by default.
 These contain the messages the plugin will need in two languages (`de.yml` -> german, `en.yml` -> english).

 #### Without variables